Aeases/obsidian-webview-plugin-fork/README.md

 | --background-primary   | --background-primary-obsidian   |
 | --background-secondary | --background-secondary-obsidian |

-## Features

--   Embed any website in your Obsidian
--   Auto generate icon
--   Embed any site that can not be embedded by iframe: Google Translate
--   Support for mobile
--   Custom CSS

 ## Usage

-1.  just type `New gate` in command palette
+1. Type `New gate` into the command palette
-1.  type the url and title of the site you want to embed
+2.  type the url and title of the site you want to embed
-1.  click `Create`
+3.  click `Create`

-Then you will the the icon of then website in the left sidebar.
+You can access the webviews from the left sidebar

 ### Options